 - 150 g Celery

 - Salt and pepper

-- Make incisions in the cut side of the squash flesh and force in 3 garlic cloves into each.
+- Make incisions in the cut side of the squash flesh and poke in the garlic slithers you created.

-- Meanwhile scrape the flesh from the roasted squash and squeeze the pulp from the roasted garlic then mash with the back of a fork and place in the pan with the onion, celery etc etc.
+- When cooked scrape the flesh from the roasted squash and squeeze the pulp from the roasted garlic.

 - Test for seasoning and add more salt and pepper as required.

-- I like to then pass this soup through a fine sieve in order to end up with a silky smooth soup although this is optional.
+- I like to pass this soup through a fine sieve to end up with the silkiest of smooth soups.